 The goals of clinical clerkship rotations are based on the American Osteopathic Association’s (AOA) seven core competencies, as well as the 13 Entrustable Professional Activities (EPA’s) per the American Association of Colleges of Osteopathic Medicine (AACOM).
 The ICOM Office of Clinical Affairs will assist and educate students is scheduling their clinical rotations.
-All physicians preceptors will be board-certified/board eligible, and be credentialed and contracted with ICOM.
+All physician preceptors will be board-certified/board-eligible, and be credentialed and contracted with ICOM.

 Regional Site Placement